rancher/dashboard/docusaurus/docs/plugins/extensions-api.md

 ## `locationConfig` object definition

-The `locationConfig` object defines where these UI enhancement methods are applied on the UI.
-They are based on the current routing system employed on Rancher Dashboard.
+The `locationConfig` object defines **where** (which area of the UI) and **when** (product, resource, cluster...) these UI enhancement methods are applied on the UI.
+The **when** is based on the current routing system employed on Rancher Dashboard.
 Let's take on a simple example to try and understand the routing structure.

 Example URL:
 ```